Updated July 24, 2023

 What is the Pearson Correlation Coefficient Formula?

-If the value is near to positive 1, this means there is a perfect positive interrelation between the two variables; it indicates that if one variable increases positively the other variable also increases in the same direction.
-On the other side, if the value is near to negative 1, this means that there is a perfect negative correlation.
-This indicates that if one variable increases positively, the other one will decrease perfectly in the opposite direction, and vice versa.
-If the value is 0 then there is no interrelation between the two variables.
+If the value is near positive 1, this means there is a perfect positive interrelation between the two variables; it indicates that if one variable increases positively, the other variable also increases in the same direction.
+Conversely, if the value is near negative 1, there is a perfect negative correlation.
+This indicates that if one variable increases positively, the other will decrease perfectly in the opposite direction.
+If the value is 0, there is no interrelation between the two variables.

 x̄ = Mean of x variable

 ȳ = Mean of y variable

 Example of Pearson Correlation Coefficient Formula (With Excel Template)

 Let’s take an example to understand the calculation of the Pearson Correlation Coefficient in a better manner.